Early skyscrapers

-The earliest stage of skyscraper design encompasses buildings built between 1884 and 1945, predominantly in the American cities of New York and Chicago.
+The earliest stage of skyscraper design encompasses buildings built between 1884 and 1945, predominantly in American cities, especially New York and Chicago.
 Cities in the United States were traditionally made up of low-rise buildings, but significant economic growth after the American Civil War and increasingly intensive use of urban land encouraged the development of taller buildings beginning in the 1870s.
 Technological improvements enabled the construction of fireproofed iron-framed structures with deep foundations, equipped with new inventions such as the elevator and electric lighting.
 These made it both technically and commercially viable to build a new class of taller buildings, the first of which, Chicago's 138 ft tall Home Insurance Building, opened in 1885.
 Their numbers grew rapidly, and by 1888 they were being labelled "skyscrapers".

 Chicago initially led the way in skyscraper design, with many constructed in the center of its financial district during the late 1880s and early 1890s.
 Sometimes termed the products of the Chicago school of architecture, these skyscrapers attempted to balance aesthetic concerns with practical commercial design, producing large, square palazzo-styled buildings hosting shops and restaurants on the ground level and containing rentable offices on the upper floors.
 In contrast, New York's skyscrapers were frequently narrower towers which, more eclectic in style, were often criticized for their lack of elegance.
 In 1892, Chicago banned the construction of new skyscrapers taller than 150 ft, leaving the development of taller buildings to New York.